 - $50 co-payment for tier 3 medications

-To determine the co-payment tier associated with your medication, view the 2013 Optum Rx Advantage Prescription Drug List (PDF) and the 2014 Optum Rx Advantage Prescription Drug List (PDF).
+To determine the co-payment tier associated with your medication, view the 2014 Optum Rx Advantage Prescription Drug List (PDF).
 Read the document carefully, as pre-authorization and quantity limitations may apply.
 A notation of "SDP" indicates the Select Designated Pharmacy Program, a notation of "ST" indicates the Progressive Rx Program, and a notation of "DSN" indicates the Specialty Pharmacy Program.
-Effective November 1, 2013, additional medications and products will be covered at no cost to you.
+There are also additional medications and products that are covered at no cost to you.